RedSweatshirt/RedSweatshirt.github.io/_pages/cv.md

 ## <center>Projects</center>

 ### Tiny Light Field Network for Efficient 3D Scene Rendering
-- Developed a compact version of a Light Field Network (LFN) using novel deep learning methods to efficiently synthesize 3D scenes from 2D data.
+- Developed a compact version of a Light Field Network (LFN) in Python using novel deep learning methods to efficiently synthesize 3D scenes from 2D data.
 - Utilized a RELU hypernetwork to optimize scene reconstruction and novel view synthesis.

 ### [Mesh Simplification for Accelerated Physics Simulation](/projects/mesh_simp_phys_sim/)